Breed profile: Cavoodle

 Learn more about this fun, furry, affectionate breed and whether a Cavoodle is the right dog for you, your family and your home.

-The Cavoodle is a cute cross-breed dog that doesn’t require much space and thrives on human companionship.
-If you’re looking for an intelligent and kid-friendly dog with a long lifespan and few health issues, the Cavoodle could be right for you and your family.
+The Cavoodle is one of the most popular crossbreed dogs due to their gentle nature.
+If you’re looking for an intelligent and kid-friendly dog, the Cavoodle could be right for you and your family.

 Breed origins